NREL/rex/examples/NREL_Data/README.rst

  - ``h5pyd`` - The python library that provides the HDF REST interface to NREL data hosted on the cloud.
 This allows for the public to access small parts of large cloud-hosted datasets.
 See the `h5pyd <https://github.com/HDFGroup/h5pyd>`_ library for more details.
  - ``hsds`` - The highly scalable data service (HSDS) that we recommend to access small chunks of very large cloud-hosted NREL datasets.
 See the `hsds <https://github.com/HDFGroup/hsds>`_ library for more details.
  - ``meta`` - The ``dataset`` in an NREL h5 file that contains information about the spatial axis.
 This is typically a `pandas DataFrame <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html>`_ with columns such as "latitude", "longitude", "state", etc...
 The DataFrame is typically converted to a records array for storage in an h5 ``dataset``.
 The length of the meta data should match the length of axis 1 of a 2D spatiotemporal ``dataset``.
+ - ``S3`` - Amazon Simple Storage Service (S3) is a basic cloud file storage system we use to store raw .h5 files in their full volume.
+Downloading files directly from S3 may not be the easiest way to access the data because each file tends to be multiple terabytes.
+Instead, you can stream small chunks of the files via HSDS.
  - ``scale_factor`` - We frequently scale data by a multiplicative factor, round the data to integer precision, and store the data in integer arrays.
 The ``scale_factor`` is an attribute associated with the relevant h5 ``dataset`` that defines the multiplicative factor required to unscale the data from integer storage to the original physical units.
  - ``time_index`` - The ``dataset`` in an NREL h5 file that contains information about the temporal axis.
 This is typically a `pandas DatetimeIndex <https://pandas.pydata.org/docs/reference/api/pandas.DatetimeIndex.html>`_ that has been converted to a string array for storage in an h5 ``dataset``.
 The length of this ``dataset`` should match the length of axis 0 of a 2D spatiotemporal ``dataset``.